 We offer a variety of highly specialized approached to heart-rhythm problems including:

-- Atrial Fibrillation – Afib is the most common arrhythmia.
-Our team of electrophysiologists cardiologists, cardiac surgeons, imaging specialists and specially trained nurses and researchers, use the latest advances in the diagnosis and treatment of atrial fibrillation including the latest medications, cardioversion, ablation and surgical procedures.
+- Atrial Fibrillation (afib)- Afib is the most common type of arrhythmia.
+We have an integrated Afib clinic to help you manage your afib and reduce your risk factors.
+Our clinic is comprised of a multidisciplinary team of electrophysiologist cardiologists, cardiac surgeons, imaging specialists, researchers, specially trained nurses and an afib navigator to help guide you.
+We use the latest advances in diagnosis and treatment of atrial fibrillation including the latest medications, cardioversion, ablation and surgical procedures

 - Remote monitoring – These sophisticated devices help diagnose arrhythmias that come and go.
 New implantable devices are also available to help physicians monitor volume changes in the heart for those with heart failure and provide ongoing monitoring for those with complex arrhythmias or devices